Latest Convention Announcements!

 For questions or information call ICHE at 1.847.603.1259 or send an e-mail to email@example.com.
 Please do not call Calvary Church as they are not able to answer questions about the convention!

 Pastors and Grandparents

 Our goal is to educate parents!
 We feel that children will benefit more in the long run from having parents attend the convention than from being there themselves.
-If you do need to bring your children under 11 years of age, please help keep the convention enjoyable and peaceful by abiding by these rules:
+If you decide to bring your children under 11 years of age, please help keep the convention enjoyable and peaceful by abiding by these guidelines:

 - Nursing infants (15 months & under) may come free with their parents.
 Due to our roomier facility, strollers are permitted everywhere, even the Exhibit Hall.

-- Children (16 months through 10 yrs) may attend with their parents and must always be accompanied by an adult
+- Children (16 months through 10 yrs) may attend with their parents.
+Children must be registered on the same form as their parents.
+Group discounts do not apply.
+Children must always be accompanied by an adult.

 - Children under 13 cannot be left unattended and must be supervised by an adult at all times.

 Enjoy a two-day conference with half a day added on Thursday, and choose from the following options: